Jackson Odell, Actor Known for Appearing on ‘The Goldbergs,’ Dead at 20

 Odell played Ari Caldwell on the TV sitcom “The Goldbergs,” according to IMDB.com, and played Ted Durkas on two episodes of “Modern Family.”

-“He will always be a shining light and a brilliant, loving and talented soul,” Odell’s family said Sunday on Twitter.
+“He will always be a shining light and a brilliant, loving and talented soul,” Odell’s famly said Sunday on Twitter.
 “He had so much more to share.
 Our family will always carry that truth forward.
 Our wish is that the rest of the world who knew and loved him does as well.”

 34.149485 -118.550616